Doxycycline: Sclerotherapy

-Doxycycline is also used for sclerotherapy in slow-flow vascular malformations, namely venous and lymphatic malformations, as well as post-operative lymphoceles.
+Doxycycline is also used for sclerotherapy in venous and lymphatic malformations, as well as post-operative lymphoceles.

-Others

-Subantimicrobial-dose doxycycline (SDD) is widely used as an adjunctive treatment to scaling and root planing for periodontitis.
-Significant differences were observed for all investigated clinical parameters of periodontitis in favor of the scaling and root planing + SDD group where SDD dosage regimens is 20 mg twice daily for three months in a meta-analysis published in 2011.
+Off-label use

+Doxycycline has found off-label use in the treatment of transthyretin amyloidosis (ATTR).
+Together with tauroursodeoxycholic acid, doxycycline appears to be a promising combination capable of disrupting transthyretin TTR fibrils in existing amyloid deposits of ATTR patients.

+Routes of administration

+Doxycycline can be administered orally or intravenously.

+The combination of doxycycline with dairy, antacids, calcium supplements, iron products, laxatives containing magnesium, or bile acid sequestrants may decrease absorption of doxycycline, though these interactions are not inherently dangerous.

+Doxycycline has a high oral bioavailability, as it is almost completely absorbed in the stomach and proximal small intestine.
+Unlike other tetracyclines, its absorption is not significantly affected by food or dairy intake.
+However, co-administration of dairy products reduces the serum concentration of doxycycline by 20%.
+Doxycycline absorption is also inhibited by divalent and trivalent cations, such as iron, bismuth, aluminum, calcium and magnesium.
+Doxycycline forms unstable complexes with metal ions in the acidic environment of the stomach, which dissociate in the small intestine, allowing the drug to be absorbed.
+However, some doxycycline remains complexed with metal ions in the duodenum, resulting in a slight decrease in absorption.

 Contraindications

+Severe liver disease or simultaneous use of isotretinoin or other retinoids are contraindications, as both tetracyclines and retinoids can cause intracranial hypertension (increased pressure around the brain) in rare cases.

 Pregnancy and lactation

 Doxycycline is categorized by the FDA as a class D drug in pregnancy.
 Doxycycline crosses into breastmilk.
 Other tetracycline antibiotics are contraindicated in pregnancy and up to eight years of age, due to the potential for disrupting bone and tooth development.
 They include a class warning about staining of teeth and decreased development of dental enamel in children exposed to tetracyclines in utero, during breastfeeding or during young childhood.
 However, the FDA has acknowledged that the actual risk of dental staining of primary teeth is undetermined for doxycycline specifically.
-The best available evidence indicates that doxycycline has little or no effect on hypoplasia of dental enamel or on staining of teeth and the CDC recommends the use of doxycycline for treatment of Q fever and also for tick-borne rickettsial diseases in young children and others advocate for its use in malaria.
+The best available evidence indicates that doxycycline has little or no effect on hypoplasia of dental enamel or on staining of teeth.
+The US Centers for Disease Control and Prevention (CDC) recommends the use of doxycycline for treatment of Q fever and tick-borne rickettsial diseases in young children; others advocate for its use in malaria.

-Other

-Other contraindications are severe liver disease and concomitant use of isotretinoin or other retinoids, as both tetracyclines and retinoids can cause intracranial hypertension (increased pressure around the brain) in rare cases.